SUPLA/supla-device/extras/examples/linux/README.md

 `Simple` and `Json`, for which there are 3 outputs: `File`, `Cmd` and `MQTT`.\
 Templates are functionally similar to parsers and outputs are functionally similar to sources.

+`CustomRelay` accepts the same parameters as `VirtualRelay`.
+Additionally, it supports three extra configuration options:\
+`set_state` - `state` equivalent for `template`,\
+`turn_on_payload` - value to be published on turn on,\
+`turn_off_payload` - value to be published on turn on.

+#### channel `output` parameter
+`output` specifies where supla device will publish data for `template` to change channel state.
+It must be defined as a channel sub-element.

+`output` have one common mandatory parameter `type` which defines type of used output.
+There is also optional `name` parameter.
+If you name your source, then it can be reused for multiple parsers.

+There are three supported parser types:
+1. `File` - use file as an output.
+File name is provided by `file` parameter
+2. `Cmd` - use Linux command line as an output.
+Command is provided by `command` field.
+3. `MQTT` - use published topic to MQTT broker.
+A published topic name containing control information is provided by `control_topic`.

+#### channel `template` parameter
+`template` converts channel state change values to values to be published to a predefined `output`, based on the `set_state`, `turn_on_payload` and `turn_off_payload` specified in the channel.

+There are two templates defined:
+1. `Simple`
+2. `Json`

 ## Parsed channel `source` parameter

 `source` defines from where supla-device will get data for `parser` to parsed